rewegit/esp32-rmt-pwm-reader/README.md

 # ESP32 RMT RC PWM Library
 ## Introduction
 **Warning** <br>
-This collection of functions lib is the result of my first involvement with the ESP32 and especially its RMT hardware.
+This collection of cpp functions is the result of my first involvement with the ESP32 and especially its RMT hardware.
 Even though it works for me since a while without any problems, But i would not call it a robust plug&play Arduino-ESP32-lib.
 It is meant for using the ESP32 with the Arduino Framework and was developed with the [Platformio](https://platformio.org/install/ide?install=vscode) extension in [VSCode](https://code.visualstudio.com).
 It uses the special hardware component RMT, so it can only be used for ESP32 chips with this component.